 The 4200-hectare Worimi Conservation Lands is managed by the local Worimi Traditional Owners, in partnership with the NSW National Parks and Wildlife Service.

 The Aboriginal-owned park is managed to ensure the protection of the natural and cultural values of the Stockton Bight landscape, while providing public access and promoting safe and sustainable recreational and commercial use.

 Beach driving is open – drive with care!
-The Worimi Conservation Lands is currently open for beach driving, however drivers are advised to exercise caution as the beach front is still recovering from large swell,high tides of the past weekend Look out for soft sand,erosion,wash outs and drop offs Do not attempt to traverse the beach…
+The Worimi Conservation Lands is currently open for beach driving, however drivers are advised to exercise caution as the beach front and entrances are still recovering from large swell, high tides, flooding and storm conditions of the past week.
+Look out for soft sand,erosion,wash outs and drop offs…

 Surprise your sweetheart with a romantic sunset beach picnic or a night out under the stars at the Worimi Conservation Lands this Valentine’s Day!
 With the spectacular Worimi Conservation Lands as your backdrop. . . you’re sure to impress.

 Click on the post to book a Ganyamalbaa campsite.
 Camping starts this weekend, 15 Feb 2019.

 Go online to book a beach campsite now!